Copper Harbor to Marquette

 We will shuttle you and your bike to Copper Harbor.
 The shuttle will run one time on Friday.
 We recommend planning to be in town Thursday night or early FRIDAY morning.
-We plan to shuttle out of Marquette early in the morning.
-Exact time TBD.
+We plan to shuttle out of Marquette at 11am and 4pm (you reserved a spot on the planning survey).
 Tracking beacons will be given to you Friday night, along with your passport.
 Saturday morning you’ll put your camping gear on a trailer and we’ll shuttle it back to Marquette.

 If you paid for the unsupported package:

 You will get yourself to Copper Harbor.
 Find us at Trails End.
 Set camp.
 Get your passport.
 Get ready.

 CHECK-IN | START TIME | CHECKPOINTS | CUT-OFF